Factbox: Breaking down the Dell bids

 - Shareholders could elect to keep their Dell stock instead of the cash bid.

-- Deal will be funded by $2 billion from Icahn Enterprises, Carl Icahn and affiliates; $7.4 billion of cash currently available at Dell; $5.2 billion in new debt; and $1.7 billion in new factoring receivable facility.
+- Deal will be funded by $2 billion from Icahn Enterprises (IEP.O), Carl Icahn and affiliates; $7.4 billion of cash currently available at Dell; $5.2 billion in new debt; and $1.7 billion in new factoring receivable facility.

 - Should there be leftover funding after investors choose to receive cash or remain shareholders in the company, the balance of the funding will be distributed to remaining Dell shareholders as a special dividend.